 Sheikh Zayed Mosque Rihanna photo controversy

-Rihanna, a woman famous for singing and being used as a punching bag by Chris Brown, visited the UAE to perform a concert at the du Arena on Yas Island Sat 19 Oct 2013.
+- Rihanna, a female celebrity better known for her singing talent than her boxing skills, visited the UAE to perform a concert at the du Arena on Yas Island on Sat 19 Oct 2013.
 Like many visitors to Abu Dhabi, she went to have a look at the Sheikh Zayed Mosque, and like many visitors, had photos taken of herself at the mosque.